Microsoft/azure-docs.cs-cz/articles/azure-resource-manager/management/resources-without-resource-group-limit.md

 ## <a name="microsoftweb"></a>Microsoft.Web

-* apiManagementAccounts/rozhraní API
+* apiManagementAccounts/apis
-* sites
+* Stránky

 ## <a name="next-steps"></a>Další kroky

-Úplný seznam kvót a omezení najdete v tématu [limity, kvóty a omezení předplatného a služeb Azure](azure-subscription-service-limits.md).
+Úplný seznam kvót a omezení najdete v tématu [Limity předplatného azure a služby, kvóty a omezení](azure-subscription-service-limits.md).